VowpalWabbit/coba/docs/source/environments_101.rst

 Filtering Environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once an environment has been created we often want to modify it in some way.
+Once an environment has been created, we often want to modify it in some way.
 In ``Coba`` a modification to an environment is called a "filter".
 This language is adopted because applying a series of modifications to an environment is viewed as a pipeline.
 Using pipelines many environments
 can be made very quickly from a handful of base environments.
 Modifying environments is where the Environments API really shines.
 We share a few
 examples below.
 All available filters can be seen in the API Reference.